Which mortgage is right for you? Take the quiz

 Managed by the Rural Housing Service, these mortgages are provided to qualifying borrowers in rural areas with low-to-moderate incomes.
 Some USDA loans don’t require a down payment and may offer below-market interest rates.

-When you get an ARM, you’ll often have a lower interest rate than a fixed mortgage would offer for the first few years (usually between 3 and 7), which can make them attractive.
-But after that initial period, your interest rate could adjust repeatedly throughout the duration of your loan.
+Your other option is an adjustable-rate mortgage (ARM), which typically offers a lower interest rate than a fixed mortgage would for the first few years (usually between three and seven), which can make them attractive.
+ARMs are also less predictable and carry more potential for risk.
+After the initial period, your interest rate could adjust repeatedly throughout the duration of your loan.

 If interest rates rise, the cost of your monthly payments will increase with an ARM.
 (An interest rate hike may not seem like a big deal now, but it could cause your mortgage payments to become unmanageable in the future.)
 Likewise, if interest rates fall, your payments could decrease.

-A rate-and-term refinance is just like the name implies: You adjust your interest rate, the length of your loan term, or both.
-You’d likely choose this if you want to convert from a 5-year ARM to a 20-year fixed-rate mortgage, or shorten your fixed-rate loan from 30 years to 20.
+Just like the name implies, this option allows you to adjust your interest rate, the length of your loan term or both.
+You’d likely choose this if you want to convert from a 5-year ARM to a 20-year fixed-rate mortgage or shorten your fixed-rate loan from 30 years to 20.

-If you want to pull out cash from your home’s equity — this is often done to finance a major home project — you may opt for a cash-out refinance .
-With these, you replace your existing mortgage with a larger loan.
+If you want to pull out cash from your home’s equity — this is often done to finance a major home project — you may opt for this option.
+In this instance, you would replace your existing mortgage with a larger loan.
 For example, if you owe $100,000 and refinance with a cash-out loan of $120,000, you are giving up $20,000 worth of equity in your house, but you walk away from the deal with that amount in cash.
-With this option, lenders generally require you maintain at least 20% equity in your house.
+With cash-out , lenders generally require you to maintain at least 20% equity in your house.

-Conversely, a cash-in refinance can help you lower your mortgage by increasing the equity on your home (and reducing the amount of your loan balance).
-You can think of a cash-in refinance as sort of like making another down payment on your home.
-Doing so can make your mortgage more manageable on a monthly basis or allow you to qualify for a lower interest rate.
+This refinancing option can help you lower your mortgage by increasing the equity on your home (and reducing the amount of your loan balance).
+Think of a cash-in refinance as making another down payment on your home.
+Doing so can make your mortgage more manageable every month or allow you to qualify for a lower interest rate.